-The Chase Sapphire rental car insurance guide
+The Chase Sapphire Auto Rental Coverage guide

 Whether driving to U.S. National Parks or enjoying a romantic weekend at a bed and breakfast, Chase Sapphire® credit cards can help cardmembers rent a car with confidence.

-A Chase Sapphire cardmember must be the primary driver on the rental car agreement and must decline the rental car company’s Collision Damage Waiver when picking up the vehicle .
+A Chase Sapphire cardmember must be the primary driver on the rental car agreement and must decline the rental car company’s collision damage waiver when picking up the vehicle .
 Accepting the coverage provided by the rental car company will cancel out your benefit.

 Where coverage is limited

-Only rentals lasting less than 31 consecutive days are covered.
-Valuables left inside a rented car that end up damaged or stolen with the vehicle are not covered.
+- Valuables left inside a rented car that end up damaged or stolen with the vehicle are not covered.

-Driving the rental car off-road can void cardmember insurance protections.
-Vehicles that have not been manufactured in the last ten years, motorcycles, electric scooters and mopeds aren’t covered.
+- Vehicles that have not been manufactured in the last ten years, motorcycles, electric scooters and mopeds aren’t covered.

 How to file a rental car insurance claim with Chase Sapphire®